 How is information produced?

 One of the main ways to create information is by measuring things.
 People measure anything and everything.
-In other words, people seem to naturally want to gather data.
-And we keep records of the things we measure.
+In other words, people seem to naturally want to gather data and keep records of the things measured.

 Learn more about the nature of uncertainty